Praveen1098/Curve_Fitting/README.md

 ## Procedure to run the Codes:
 Run the Python scripts in the current directory which contains all the code.
- - LS, TLS and LSR
+ - OLS, TLS and LSR

    ```
    python3 leastSquares.py